Personas on Sustainability

 How to get involved: See section below.

 To identify the different personas within Open Source.
 Who are the consumers, producers, providers, sponsors, or fill in the blank of Open Source?
-What the sustaining efforts for each of these members of the ecosystem?
+What are the sustaining efforts for each of these members of the ecosystem?

 - Identify attributes of what sustainability means to us

 To help guide the conversation to our goal of identifying key personas within an open source project we asked ourselves the following questions:

 What are the various attributes of a well maintained open source project?

 This was one of the first questions we asked ourselves and worked to identify both attributes and anti-patterns (items that threatened the attribute of sustainability).
 The list below was just a small part of a short brainstorming session and is not comprehensive - it’s the result of a handful of dedicated folks coming together for a few minutes.